 To use the graphs in this manner, select a starting point and click, while holding down the button, drag a selection area to set the time-range for the query display.
 The time range that you select is displayed above the graph as you select the area.

-To export the graph, see Section 4.7, “Time Series Graphs”.
+To export the graph, see Chapter 14, Reports and Graphs.